MrAsterisco/ComboPicker/README.md

 ```swift
 .keyboardType(.numberPad)
 ```

+_Note: because of limitations of the SwiftUI `Picker` regarding the gestures handling, as well as the ability of showing and using multiple wheel pickers in the same screen, `ComboPicker` is currently relying on a `UIViewRepresentable` implementation of a `UIPickerView`.
+You can read more about the current limitations [here](https://stackoverflow.com/questions/69122169/ios15-swiftui-wheelpicker-scrollable-outside-frame-and-clipped-area-destructin?noredirect=1&lq=1)._

 ### watchOS
 On watchOS, the `ComboPicker`shows a normal `Picker` that the user can scroll using their fingers or the digital crown.
 If the user taps on it, a text field for manual input appears.